How Do I Apply to the Clinical Research MS Program?

 - Official TOEFL or IELTS scores - International applicants only; see details below for possible waiver

 Formal applications to the program by international students must be completed by Jan.
 15 for consideration for matriculation in August.
+Domestic students must submit their completed applications by June 15 for consideration for fall admission.
+Interested applicants who miss the application deadlines may start as non-degree students and formally apply to the MS program the following year.

 Admission to this program is for fall semester only.